JeremyVsquared/ISLR/anomaly_detection.md

 When the data becomes more complicated, including more than a single feature, we are the searching for __multivariate collective anomalies__.
 This category requires special attention as the approaches differ based upon whether the data is __ordered__ or __unordered__.

 When the data is ordered, there are a variety of effective approaches. __Graph analysis__ proves useful as analyzing the graph flow will often make anomalies more obvious.
 For example, consider peer to peer file transfer data set in which the individual users, amount of data, and time of transfer have been logged.
 Visualizing the data transferring between individual users should surface anomalous activity spikes or drops.
 We can also implement a form of pipeline from clustering to markov chains in order to reveal related values and their order.
 In this strategy, we are using the clusters as markov states.
-In addition to these two methods, we can aso use __information theory__ as anomalies contain abnormally high information and the data points which present the highest potential irregularity are likely to prove to be anomalous.
+In addition to these two methods, we can also use __information theory__ as anomalies contain abnormally high information and the data points which present the highest potential irregularity are likely to prove to be anomalous.

 More traditional techniques can be employed in the case of unordered multivariate collective anomalies.
 Consider an example of a weeks worth of temperature measurements from random cities.
 In this case, the simplest method is likely to be clustering.
 The output of this should result in anomalies falling within smaller clusters than the others, or outside of clusters altogether.
 Nearest neighbor based algorithms are also useful and for the same reasons as clustering.
 Anomalies will often appear near to other anomalies and thus be easier to detect with a labeled training set, which is assuming that a non-labeled data set was accurately labeled by clustering.